A Comprehensive Overview Of Data Quality Monitoring

 Choose an approach that can, at the bare minimum, help you track those issues—these are the must-haves.
-Depending on the organization’s processes and existing toolstack, that could be an open-source solution or an enterprise solution.
+Depending on the organization’s processes and existing tool stack, that could be an open-source or enterprise solution.
 The most important thing is that the tool checks the boxes to monitor issues that consistently affect your system.

-We’ll take a deeper dive into your continuous monitoring approach in the section below.
+We’ll dive deeper into your continuous monitoring approach in the section below.

 Implement the continuous monitoring solution